datarobot/batch-scoring/README.rst

 :PyInstaller:
     Using pyinstaller_ we build a single-file-executable that does not depend on Python.
 It only depends on libc and can be installed without administrative privileges.
-    Right now we publish builds that work for most Linux distros.
-Other NIX platforms (like OSX), and Windows are in the works.
+    Right now we publish builds that work for most Linux distros made since Centos5.
+OSX and Windows are also supported.

     These files have "executables" in their name on the release page.